MicrosoftDocs/azure-devops-docs/docs/work/guidance/agile-process-workflow.md

 >[!TIP]
 >Use the [Discussion section](../concepts/work-item-form-controls.md#discussion) to add and review comments made about the work being performed.
-This feature is only available from Team Services.
+This feature is only available from VSTS.

 ## Track progress